data-preservation-programs/singularity/docs/en/cli-reference/run/dataset-worker.md

    singularity run dataset-worker [command options] [arguments...]

 OPTIONS:
-   --concurrency value  Number of concurrent workers to run (default: 1) --enable-scan        Enable scanning of datasets (default: true) --enable-pack        Enable packing of datasets that calculates CIDs and packs them into CAR files (default: true) --enable-dag         Enable dag generation of datasets that maintains the directory structure of datasets (default: true) --exit-on-complete   Exit the worker when there is no more work to do (default: false) --exit-on-error      Exit the worker when there is any error (default: false) --help, -h           show help
+   --concurrency value   Number of concurrent workers to run (default: 1) --enable-scan         Enable scanning of datasets (default: true) --enable-pack         Enable packing of datasets that calculates CIDs and packs them into CAR files (default: true) --enable-dag          Enable dag generation of datasets that maintains the directory structure of datasets (default: true) --exit-on-complete    Exit the worker when there is no more work to do (default: false) --exit-on-error       Exit the worker when there is any error (default: false) --min-interval value  How often to scan storages (minimum) (default: 5s) --max-interval value  How often to scan storages (maximum) (default: 2m40s) --help, -h            show help
 ```
 {% endcode %}